walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     Once restarted, the 'Set up prerequisites' steps of the Azure Migrate wizard will re-run automatically.
 Once the prerequisites are completed, you can proceed to the next panel, **Register with Azure Migrate**.

-10. At the next phase of the wizard- **Register with Azure Migrate**, paste the **Azure Migrate project key** copied from the Azure portal earlier.
+10. At the next phase of the wizard, **Register with Azure Migrate**, paste the **Azure Migrate project key** copied from the Azure portal earlier.
 (If you do not have the key, go to **Server Assessment > Discover > Manage existing appliances**, select the appliance name you provided at the time of key generation and copy the corresponding key.)

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the registration with the Azure Migrate project.](images/Exercise1/reg1.png)

 11. Click on **Login**.
 This will open an Azure login prompt in a new browser tab (if it doesn't appear, make sure the pop-up blocker in the browser is disabled).
+Log in using your Azure credentials.
 Once you have logged in, return to the Azure Migrate Appliance tab and the appliance registration will start automatically.

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the registration with the Azure Migrate project as completed.](images/Exercise1/reg2.png)